 German, Czech, English, Russian

-German, European and International Economic and Procedural Law, Law of State Aid and Public Procurement, Commercial and Corporate Law, Labor Law, Commercial Private Law and Distribution Law.
+German, European and International Economic and Procedural Law, Law of State Aid and Public Procurement, Commercial and Corporate Law, Competition Law, Labor Law, Commercial Private Law and Distribution Law.

 German and European law at the Albertus Magnus University of Cologne, postgraduate studies in European Union law, European politics and the European economy at the RWTH Aachen, doctorate in international economics from the Budapest University of Economic Sciences.